axic/tinyoracle/README.md

 **This code is not intended for use in production.** Any failure to process the event can mean it is lost forever and a response will never be sent.
 It is suggested to store the received events in a database and process the responses in a separate thread or application.

+Offering data through this toolkit to the public will not make it a trusted source.
+Your user can trust it as long as it trusts you and that the lookup contract is controlled by you.

 ## Under the hood

 TinyOracle is running on **Node.js** and uses [json-rpc2](https://github.com/pocesar/node-jsonrpc2) to communicate with the Ethereum RPC endpoint.
 Data is decoded and encoded using [ethereumjs-abi](https://github.com/axic/ethereumjs-abi).